Best Soil for Indoor Plants UK

 Here are a few questions I often hear from new indoor plant lovers:

-What soil to use for indoor plants in the UK?
+What soil is best for indoor plants in the UK?

-For any help or advice, it is always worth looking at the RHS website for ideas.
+For any help or advice, it is always worth looking at the RHS website for ideas; they are a great resource and one I would highly recommend.

 Quick Reference: Best Soil Mixes by Plant Type